Gabiley District

 Gabiley District (Degmada Gabiley) is a district in the Maroodi Jeex province of Somaliland, with its capital in Gabiley.

 Demographics

-The broader Gabiley District has a total population of 320,430.
+The broader Gabiley District has a total population of 420,430.
 It has been considered to be the fastest growing population district in Somaliland due to its fertile land.

 The Gabiley District is inhabited by people from the Somali ethnic group.
-This district is wholly dominated by the Jibril Abokor and Abdalla Abokor sub divisions of the Sa'ad Musa subclan of the Habar Awal Isaaq.
+This district is dominated by the Jibril Abokor and Abdalla Abokor sub divisions of the Sa'ad Musa subclan of the Habar Awal Isaaq.

 Townships

 The majority of the people in the district have been settled there for the last 300 years.
 There are more major and minor towns in Gabiley district than anywhere else in Somaliland.